andrcuns/allure-report-publisher/README.md

 - `ALLURE_JOB_NAME`: overrides default `GITHUB_JOB` value which is used as name for report url section

+### allure-publish-action

+[allure-publish-action](https://github.com/marketplace/actions/allure-publish-action) can be used to easily run report publishing from any github actions job.

 ## Gitlab CI

 Additional configuration is done via environment variables